michaelyan/Matrix-Factorization/README.txt

-Michael Yan

-This is my recommendation system project using matrix factorization.
+This is my recommendation system project using a matrix factorization algorithm.

 To run the program: